ckb-next/ckb-next/README.md

 Mice:

 * M65 RGB
+* Sabre RGB
 * Scimitar RGB

 Linux Installation
 ------------------

-Requires Qt5, libudev, zlib, gcc, g++, and glibc (Ubuntu: `qt5-default`, `libudev-dev`, `build-essential`, `zlib1g-dev`.
-In other distros, Qt5 may be known as `qt5-base` or `libqt5*-devel`).
-Check with your package manager to make sure you have the correct libraries/headers installed.
+Preparation: ckb requires Qt5, libudev, zlib, gcc, g++, and glibc.

+* Ubuntu: `sudo apt-get install build-essential libudev-dev qt5-default zlib1g-dev libappindicator-dev`
+* Arch: `sudo pacman -S base-devel qt5-base zlib`
+* Other distros: Look for `qt5` or `libqt5*-devel`

 You can download ckb using the "Download zip" option on the right.
 Extract it and open the ckb-master directory.
 The easiest way to install ckb is to double-click the `quickinstall` script and run it in a Terminal.
 It will attempt to build ckb and then ask if you'd like to install/run the application.
 If the build doesn't succeed, or if you'd like to compile ckb manually, see [`BUILD.md`](https://github.com/ccMSC/ckb/blob/master/BUILD.md) for instructions.